Dressed Wilson loops as dual condensates in response to magnetic and electric fields: Further conceptual remarks

 it is obvious that the dominant contribution to all condensates comes from the IR part $\lambda\lesssim m$ (for the analogous discussion in dressed Polyakov loops see \cite{Bilgici:2010_Zhang:2010}).

-An important effect in the dressed Wilson loops is the suppression of long loops by heavy probes.
+An important effect in dressed Wilson loops is the suppression of long loops by heavy probes.
 For large $m$ one can expand the condensate into a geometric series,

-For a lattice Dirac operator hopping over just nearest neighbors like the staggered operator we use, $j$ is the length of the loop.
-From~(\ref{eqn geom series}) it is clear that loops will be suppressed by the associated factor of inverse $m$ (the same argument would apply to the scalar propagator from the lattice Laplacian).
+For a lattice Dirac operator hopping over just nearest neighbors like the staggered operator we use, $\j$ is the length of the loop in lattice units, the length in physical units being $L=la$.
+To generate a closed loop, $\j$ needs to be even and the sign on the right hand side of \eq~( \ref{eqn geom series}) can be removed.

+From \eq~(\ref{eqn geom series}) it is clear that loops will be suppressed by the associated factor of inverse $m$ (the same argument would apply to the scalar propagator from the lattice Laplacian).
 Thus we expect dressed Wilson loops to be `fuzzy' with the inverse mass governing their width.
 We will demonstrate this now on the lattice.